sandcassociates/knowledge-base/docs/quantities_spreadsheet.md

 2. Paste the copied spreadsheet in the Estimates folder

-3. The file should be called `XXXX_Quantities and Estimates SWPP_MMDDYYYY`
+3. The file should be called `XXXX_Quantities and Estimates_SWPPP_MMDDYYYY`

-    -   Replace the `XXXX` with the project name and MMDDYYYY with the date
+    -   Replace the `XXXX` with the project name and `MMDDYYYY` with the date

 ## Prepare the Quantities Template

 Before you begin, you'll want to set the template up for your project.

-1. Update the stationing for each sheet:
+1. Update the stationing for each sheet in the Estimate Summary tab:

     ![](../assets/images/stationing.png)

     -   You can confirm the station numbers in the sheet file's border in ORD.

     -   Except for the first station (cell E7), the start station will automatically update based on the end station from the previous column.
 Overwrite it if necessary (for example, for BEGIN or END stations).

-    -   To prevent the NAME values from incrementing up (e.g., SH75, SH76, SH77), hold the CTRL key while you drag.
+    -   To prevent the NAME values from incrementing up (e.g., SH75, SH76, SH77), hold the **CTRL** key while you drag.

 2. The **Design Quantities** stations should automatically update based on the **Estimate Summary** values.

 3. Update the NAME and KEY NO. for the project in the **Cost Estimate Summary** sheet.

 4. Add any additional bid items not on the template to both the **Design Quantities** and **Estimate Summary** sheets.

     -   Make sure the **Estimate Summary** Total column includes a SUM() function for the new bid item row.